Biden consults with Japan's Kishida ahead of Group of Seven summit in Hiroshima

 Biden is appearing on the world stage while trying to manage a divide back in the U.S. on how to raise the debt limit.
 He opted to cut short what was supposed to be an eight-day trip to Asia, so he can return to Washington to try to avoid a potentially catastrophic default in June that could ripple across the global economy.
 It's a drama that reveals how internal U.S. politics can spillover into global forums.

-Jake Sullivan, the White House national security adviser, said the Russian invasion looms large, and would be a significant conversation during the G-7.

-“There will be discussions about the battlefield,” Sullivan said aboard Air Force One, stressing that the G-7 leaders would work to seal off any loopholes in sanctions so their effect can be maximized.
-“There'll be discussions about the state of play on sanctions and the steps that the G-7 will collectively commit to on enforcement in particular.”
+While aboard Air Force One, Jake Sullivan, the White House national security adviser, told reporters that the Russian invasion looms large as a G-7 topic.
+He added leaders would discuss the state of play on the battlefield and sealing loopholes to strengthen sanctions that have been levied against Moscow.

-Sullivan said Biden and Kishida, are aiming to advance a relationship that's progressed over the course of the last two years "in every dimension, whether it's the military dimension of the alliance, the economic dimension, the recently concluded agreement on clean energy, the work we're doing together on economic security."
+Sullivan said Biden and Kishida, are aiming to further advance a relationship that's progressed over the course of the last two years with the two sides tightening coordination on military, economic and climate matters.

 Last year, Biden came to Tokyo to discuss Indo-Pacific strategy and launch a new trade framework for the region, with the U.S. president and Kishida engaging in an 85-minute tea ceremony and seafood dinner.
 The president's first stop in Japan on Thursday was to greet U.S. troops at the Marine Corps Air Station Iwakuni, before he headed to Hiroshima for talks with the Japanese prime minister.